-Stock futures are an agreement to buy or sell a specific quantity of a security at a predetermined price on a future date.
-The contract is based on the value of a particular stock or stock index.
+They are agreements to buy or sell a specific stock at a predetermined price on a future date.

 What Are Stock Futures?